Wadi Sirhan: Modern era

 The lowland gained its current name following the migration of the Sirhan tribe, purported descendants of the Banu Kalb, to the Dumat al-Jandal region from the Hauran c.
 1650.
 Before their migration, Wadi Sirhan was known as Wadi al-Azraq after the Azraq oasis.

-T. E. Lawrence referred to the Wadi, during the Arab Revolt, "We found the Sirhan not a valley, but a long fault draining the country on each side of it and collecting the waters into the successive depressions of its bed."
+During the Arab Revolt, T. E. Lawrence said of the Wadi, "We found the Sirhan not a valley, but a long fault draining the country on each side of it and collecting the waters into the successive depressions of its bed."

-By the late 19th century, the Ruwalla which is a Saudi tribe were the predominant Bedouin tribe of Wadi Sirhan.
-The emir of the tribe, Nuri Shalan, was a signatory of the Hadda Agreement between the Emirate of Transjordan and the Sultanate of Nejd, the precursors of modern-day Jordan and Saudi Arabia, respectively.
+By the late 19th century, the Ruwalla, which is a Saudi tribe, were the predominant Bedouin tribe of Wadi Sirhan.
+Nuri Shalan, the emir of the tribe from 1904 to 1942, was a signatory of the Hadda Agreement between the Emirate of Transjordan and the Sultanate of Nejd, the precursors of modern-day Jordan and Saudi Arabia, respectively.
 The treaty resulted in most of Wadi Sirhan becoming part of Saudi Arabia, while Jordan retained the basin's northwestern corner around Azraq.